 But it gets even better.

-It’s possible to receive a brand-new solar PV installation without paying any upfront expenses out-of-pocket.
+It’s possible to receive a brand-new solar installation without paying any upfront expenses.

 In fact, there are 2 different approaches you can use.

 With a Solar Power Purchase Agreement, you pay $0 upfront to have panels installed on your home.
-And you only pay for the electricity these solar panels generate every month.
+You only pay for the electricity these solar panels generate every month.

 This is a very attractive option for homeowners on a limited budget.
 Just know that you’ll never officially “break even” with a power purchase agreement.
 Instead, you’re simply buying electricity from a cheaper and cleaner energy source – i.e. the sun.

 The other approach is to take out a low-interest solar loan.
 Again, you pay $0 upfront to get started.
-And you use the money received to cover the full cost of your PV installation.
+In this case, you use the money received to cover the full cost of your PV installation.

 Thereafter, you pay down the loan balance using your monthly electricity bill savings.
-And with incredibly low interest rates ranging from 2.99% (for 15-year loans) to 3.99% (for 20-year loans), you’ll still have extra money left over every month.
+With incredibly low interest rates ranging from 2.99% (for 15-year loans) to 3.99% (for 20-year loans), you’ll still have extra money left over every month.

 So even though you’ve technically gone into debt, it is still cash flow positive as you’re not pay anything out-of-pocket to receive these solar benefits.

-There are never any surprises.
-The breakeven point of your solar investment is set in stone.
+There are never any surprises and the breakeven point of your solar investment is set in stone.

 In addition, we can also help you:

-And for qualifying PV systems, we’ll even throw in a complimentary electrical panel upgrade. ($3,300 value)
+And for qualifying PV systems, we’ll even throw in a free electrical panel upgrade. ($3,300 value)

 The question isn’t whether you can afford to go solar.
 It’s whether you can you afford NOT to.

-If you live in the Bay Area and want to learn more about our approach to affordable solar solutions, contact us today for a free consultation.
+If you live in California and want to learn more about our approach to affordable solar solutions, contact us today for a free consultation.

 To compare solar financing options and see how much you can save, use our solar calculator below.Calculate Your Solar Savings!Schedule Consultation